EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 - often appears in microdata;
 - can be used for re-identifying respondents.

-It is therefore important limiting geographic details.
+Therefore, it is important limiting geographic details.
 For example, the Census Bureau will not identify any geographic region with less than $100,000$ persons in the sampling ($250,000$ in the $’80$).
 Microdata contain, in fact, contextual variables that describe the area in which a respondent resides but do not identify that area (e.g., average temperature of an area).

 ----------------------------------------------------------------